jpizagno/sandbox/nginx/load-balancing/README.md

 Configure Nginx to send each request (via round-robin) to each container above.
 To do that we need the host:port information.

-Get ports of containers from Docker:
+Get port of each container from Docker:
 ```bash
 shell% docker ps
 CONTAINER ID        IMAGE                        COMMAND                  CREATED              STATUS              PORTS                   NAMES